elos/documentation/theory/1 - sets.md

     (∃n ∈ ℕ)(n is prime)

-Again, simply in search of a more compact and clear expression.
-There is no disputing what we mean here. ∃ quantifies existence.
+We used the existence operator, `∃` to form a more compact and precise expression.
+It would be difficult to dispute what we intended to say with the latter statement.
+We are developing a notation for constructing _precise_ statements.

 ##### Duality